SarJata/LibRaX/README.md

 *   **ML/NLP**: Transformers (Embeddings), Scikit-learn (Clustering)
 *   **API**: FastAPI / Flask

-## How It Works: The Recommendation Engine

-At the heart of LibRaX is a high-performance similarity search engine.
-Here is the conceptual workflow:

-1.  **Vectorization**: Every book in our database is converted into a high-dimensional vector (embedding) that represents its semantic meaning—plot, tone, writing style, etc.
-2.  **Indexing**: We use **FAISS** to index these vectors efficiently.
-FAISS allows us to search through millions of vectors in milliseconds.
-3.  **Querying**: When a user likes a book or searches for a query, we convert that input into a vector.
-4.  **Similarity Search**: The engine finds the "nearest neighbors" in the high-dimensional space.
-Books that are mathematically close to each other are semantically similar, resulting in highly relevant recommendations.

 ### 🔐 APK Source Code Access
 The core backend + machine learning engine for LibRaX is private and not publicly available.
 However, access to the **APK source code** (Android client only) may be granted upon request